Living to 100: Financial Security Implications

 How Can I Start a Personal Pension?

 A Personal Pension is a contract between you and top rated insurance companies.
 By making contributions to your Personal Pension over time, you develop a portfolio of guaranteed annuity income available in retirement.
-Blueprint Income offers a Personal Pension account with the lowest minimum, $5,000.
-After opening an account, you can make subsequent contributions of as little as $100, each of which will increase your pension check.
+Blueprint Income offers a Personal Pension account with the lowest minimum, $100.
+After opening an account, you can make subsequent contributions of $100 or more, each of which will increase your pension check.